 - Your local chapter of the Alzheimer's Association may have a directory of the brain banks and research centers nearest you.

 - The National Institute on Aging supports 30 Alzheimer's Disease Centers (ADCs) across the country that conduct Alzheimer's research.
-Several of these ADCs also have satellite centers.
-Individuals who are research volunteers may often make arrangements for brain donation through the ADC.
-In some cases, ADCs may accept brain donations from individuals not involved in research.
+Some of these ADCs also have satellite centers.

 The goal of the NCRAD is to help researchers find genes that increase the risk for Alzheimer's disease and other dementias.
 The NCRAD provides researchers with biological samples (such as DNA, plasma, serum, RNA, cerebrospinal fluid, cell lines and brain tissue) for study.The NCRAD enrolls families into its programs.
 Its programs include, among other efforts, a bank for brain donations and clinical trials in which family members may be eligible to participate.
 To make a brain donation, an individual must have two or more living blood relatives with symptoms of Alzheimer's or another dementia.
 These symptomatic relatives must be willing to donate a biological sample (blood or saliva) before death and provide the NCRAD with their medical records.
 If the individual inquiring about brain donation has dementia, only one blood relative is needed.